Welcome to the Health and Wellness Center

 Health Records and Immunizations

 All full-time (first year and transfer) students are required to complete the following forms on the Lake Forest Student Health Patient Portal: medical history, immunization history, TB questionnaire and Consent to Treat (if under the age of 18 prior to the start of semester).
 Asigned/stamped copy of your immunization records must be uploaded into the portal for dates to be verified.
-It is important that you complete all necessary forms with proof into the Lake Forest Student Health Portal by December 2020.
-If forms are not submitted by December 2020, students may be subject to a late fee of $100.
+It is important that you complete all necessary forms with proof into the Lake Forest Student Health Portal by July 15th.
+If forms are not submitted by July 15th.
 Students not in compliance with the immunization requirements during their first term of attendance are restricted from registering for subsequent terms until compliance is obtained.

-Use your College issued username and password to log in.
+Use your College issued username and password to log in to the Lake Forest Student Health Portal to complete your forms and upload any documents.

 What is a nurse practitioner?